Create Custom Authentication Plugin with NodeJS

 npm install --save grpc

-gRPC Tools and Bindings Generation
+Install gRPC Tools

 Typically to use gRPC and Protocol Buffers you need to use a code generator and generate bindings for the target language that you’re using.
-For this tutorial we’ll skip this step and use the dynamic loader that’s provided by the NodeJS gRPC library, this mechanism allows a program to load Protocol Buffers definitions directly from .proto files, see this section in the gRPC documentation for more details.
+For this tutorial we’ll skip this step and use the dynamic loader that’s provided by the NodeJS gRPC library.
+This mechanism allows a program to load Protocol Buffers definitions directly from .proto files.
+See this section in the gRPC documentation for more details.

 cd ~/tyk-plugin

-git clone https://github.com/TykTechnologies/tyk-protobuf
+git clone https://github.com/TykTechnologies/tyk

-Server Implementation
+Implement Server

 Now we’re ready to implement our gRPC server, create a file called main.js in the project’s directory